Table of Contents

 Procore's Invoicing tool uses the user permission granted in the Commitments and Head Contracts tool.
 As your project progresses and the contracts have been created and approved, subcontractors can bill you for completed work via subcontractor progress claims.
 You can also create head contract progress claim, which can then be emailed to the owner or the party that is being requested for payment.

-To learn what else you can do with the Invoicing tool, see Invoicing
+To learn what else you can do with the Invoicing tool, see Invoicing.

 In Procore, the term direct cost is used to refer to a cost on a construction project that is NOT associated with a commitment.
 Using the Direct Costs tool, you can create these items: